jonnycarling/training/README.md

 > Try your own chi-square tests on other categorical variables (e.g., ethnicity, previous convictions)!

-### STEP 8: This is a step to the next level, but we can use the "ggplot2" to chart those effects.
+### STEP 8: This is a step to the next level, but we can use ``ggplot2`` to chart those effects.
 One of the absolute strengths of R is the ability to visualise data and outcomes.
 Let's plot those two tests we've run.
 "Base R" (the functions that come with R before you install any packages) can do plots, but they're pretty ugly.
-First we'll run some code for a simple-but-ugly base chart, then we'll run some for a complex-but-beautiful ggplot chart!
+First we'll run some code for a simple-but-ugly base chart, then we'll run some for a complex-but-beautiful ``ggplot`` chart!

-But first we need to install the "ggplot2" package:
+But first we need to install the ``ggplot2`` package:

     install.packages("ggplot2", dependencies = T)
     library(ggplot2)